-I found a fairy tale like quality in his writing in his book TataLog, and he is one himself.
-He is better known as the MD of Tata Global Beverages, but here he wears his writer hat and talks to us.
+I found a fairytale-like quality in his writing in his book TataLog, and he is one himself.
+Harish Bhat is better known as the MD of Tata Global Beverages.
+But here he wears his writer hat and talks to us.

-Let us begin by knowing a bit about you: Where did you grow up, what did you study and did you always want to write?
+Let us begin by knowing a bit about you Harish Bhat: Where did you grow up, what did you study and did you always want to write?

-I grew up in several cities, primarily in Tamil Nadu and Kerala.
-I studied in schools at Madurai, Salem, Coimbatore and Kollam.
-My Father worked in a Public Sector Bank, this was a transferable job, so every three or four years we would move to a new town.
+Harish Bhat: I grew up in several cities, primarily in Tamil Nadu and Kerala.
+I studied in schools at Madurai, Salem, Coimbatore, and Kollam.
+My Father worked in a Public Sector Bank, this was a transferable job.
+So every three or four years we would move to a new town.
 So I have fond memories of the bustling Temple city of Madurai, and the wonderful backwaters of Kollam.
 Both feed the imagination splendidly.

 Tell us about your relationship with Tatas.
 You have played quite a long innings with them, what do they mean to you?

-I have had long stints in Tata Tea (now renamed Tata Global Beverages) and Titan, and it has been a joy to work in both these Companies.
+I have had long stints in Tata Tea (now renamed Tata Global Beverages) and Titan.
+It has been a joy to work in both these Companies.
 They have provided me wonderful canvases to paint on, and the freedom to paint them as I wish.
-They have provided me the opportunity of working under wonderful leaders, who have been mentors, guides and hard taskmasters.
+They have provided me the opportunity of working with wonderful leaders, who have been mentors, guides, and hard taskmasters.
 The teams in both these Companies have been fabulous.
 I love the brands I have been associated with in both these Organisations – Tetley, Tata Tea, Agni, Chakra Gold, Gemini Dust, Titan, Tanishq, Sonata, Fastrack.
 Creating and nurturing brands has always been my cup of tea.

-Do you think this single company exposure can also put some constraints like limited view of the outside world, a narrower range of experiences and more importantly missed opportunities of cross pollination of ideas from other eco-systems?
+Do you think this single company exposure can also put some constraints like a limited view of the outside world, a narrower range of experiences and more importantly missed opportunities of cross-pollination of ideas from other eco-systems?

 Yes, exposure to a single Company can sometimes be limiting.
 Therefore, it is important to constantly reach out to the outside world, benchmark with other Companies outside the Tata group, understand their best practices and what keeps them ticking.
 My colleagues in the Tata group and I try to do that all the time.

-The Tata group, one must however remember, is several Companies that reside within a single Institution.
-So over the past twenty five years, I have worked in Tata Tea, Titan, Tata Teleservices and now in Tata Global Beverages – and each of these Companies has its own flavors.
-That has offered me unbeatable diversity within a single Corporation, which the Tata group is uniquely positioned to provide to professionals, because it operates across so many different industries and product categories.
+The Tata group, one must, however, remember, are several Companies that reside within a single Institution.
+So over the past twenty-five years, I have worked in Tata Tea, Titan, Tata Teleservices and now in Tata Global Beverages – and each of these Companies has its own flavors.
+That has offered me unbeatable diversity within a single Corporation, which the Tata group is uniquely positioned to provide to professionals because it operates across so many different industries and product categories.
 This is a key reason why the Tata Administrative Service is one of the most preferred jobs in business school campuses today.

 How did the idea of this book happen and how was the journey of writing it?
 Any interesting anecdotes to share with us?

 The idea of “Tata Log” was born around two years ago.
-The Tata group has been an inspiration to me, and as I was reflecting on this, I discovered that there were so many inspiring and interesting stories from the modern era of the Group which could fire the imagination of a new generation of young executives and students.
-Many of these modern stories (belonging to the post liberalisaton era in India, which was also the period when Mr. Ratan Tata headed the Group) had not yet been told, though stories from the earlier years of the Tatas had been chronicled brilliantly by R.M.
+The Tata group has been an inspiration to me, and as I was reflecting on this.
+I discovered that there were so many inspiring and interesting stories from the modern era of the Group which could fire the imagination of a new generation of young executives and students.
+Many of these modern stories (belonging to the post-liberalization era in India, which was also the period when Mr. Ratan Tata headed the Group) had not yet been told.
+Although stories from the earlier years of the Tatas had been chronicled brilliantly by R.M.
 Lala in books such as “The creation of wealth”.
 Therefore, I thought that I could contribute by narrating these stories, even as I explored in the book what really made the Tata group so unique.
 That is what I set out to do with “Tata Log”.

 Book jacket bio talks about you cycling on Bangalore roads.
 What do you think can be done to promote cycling more in our cities?